CLC-UIowa/UptaneProject/documentation.md

 ## Relations

 * Repository
-  * DirectorRepo
-    * var **out_primary**: set Metadata-- Section 5.3.2.1 page 21: "The Director generates new metadata representing the desired set of images to be installed on the vehicle...
+  * var **out_primary**: set Metadata-- Both repositories can send metadata to the Primary ECU.Section 5.3.2.1 page 21: "The Director generates new metadata representing the desired set of images to be installed on the vehicle...
 It then sends this metadata to the Primary..."
-So, out_primary stores the set of metadata that the director wishes to send to the Primary ECU.
+Section 5.3.1 page 19: "The Image repository SHALL expose an interface permitting the download of metadata..."
+So, out_primary stores the set of metadata that a repository wishes to send to the Primary ECU (whether this transfer of information is initiated by the ECU or by the Repository is not important for this model).
 * ECU
   * var **current_metadata**: set Metadata-- For full and partial verification, each new metadata file of a certain role (Root, Targets, Snapshot, or Timestamp) is compared to the most recently downloaded version of that metadata.
 For example, section 5.4.4.4 page 32 says "Check that the version number of the previous Timestamp metadata file, if any, is less than or equal to the version number of this Timestamp metadata file."
 So, **current_metadata** refers to the most recently downloaded version, whereas **new_metadata** refers to the new metadata undergoing verification.
   * var **new_metadata**: set Metadata-- see **current_metadata**